 May 22, 2025

-From Magic Lanterns to Moving Pictures: The Evolution of Visual Storytelling
+From Magic Lanterns to Moving Pictures: Visual Storytelling's Evolution

 Long before the silver screen illuminated our imaginations, storytellers relied on the flickering glow of magic lanterns to bring their tales to life.
 At the heart of this transformation in Australia stood the Salvation Army's Limelight Department, a pioneering force that not only embraced new technologies but also redefined how stories could inspire, educate, and unite communities.